 Most items can be uploaded when completing the Graduate Admissions Application, which is an on-line application.
 If you have questions about the electronic submission of your application materials, please contact us at firstname.lastname@example.org.

 - Complete the Graduate Admissions Application for Anthropology (M.A. or Ph.D, as appropriate).
 This will start the upload process for all additional documents.

-- Upload with the Graduate Admissions Application a completed Anthropology Graduate Application Cover letter; indicate and rank three faculty members with whom the applicant wishes to work.
+- Upload with the Graduate Admissions Application a completed Anthropology Graduate Application Supplemental Form; indicate and rank three faculty members with whom the applicant wishes to work.

 - Upload with the Graduate Admissions Application an official transcript from each college or university attended, listing all courses taken, grades, and degrees earned.
 This includes post-secondary and community college transcripts.